toddaustin07/googlesheets/README.md

   POST:http://192.168.1.140:8089
   ```
 * **Web Request #n - Body:**
-  * This is a JSON formatted string with one key called "event", with value of whatever you want to be posted to your spreadsheet.
+  * This is a JSON formatted string with one required key called "event", with value of whatever you want to be posted to your spreadsheet.
 The value can be text, numeric, or boolean.
+A optional second key called "sheet" can be provided to specify the name of the sheet in your spreadsheet to update.
+If no sheet is specified in the JSON, then the first sheet will be updated.
     Examples:
     ```
     {"event":"door opened"}
-    {"event":42}
+    {"sheet":"mysheet", "event":42}
     {"event":true}
     ```
   ***WARNING!*** Be sure to use only "straight" quotation marks, not the left or right style.
 Your mobile device should allow you to select the specific quotes to use via its keyboard.
 Copy/pasting can often bring with it the wrong style quotes, so beware.